manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 | 1657851069130080267 | 42,43    | reebook |
 +---------------------+----------+---------+
 ```
-If we now GROUP BY "sizes" it will process all our multi-value attributes and will return aggregation for each, in this case just count:
+If we now GROUP BY "sizes", it will process all our multi-value attributes and return an aggregation for each, in this case just the count:

 <!-- intro -->
 ##### Example: